 All class materials can be obtained via Canvas.
 Material is posted in the appropriate folder for each Module.
 You can imagine that the class seamlessly "runs" through from day 1 (Monday) to day 7 (Sunday).
-Module content will be posted several days before the module officially opens.
+All modules and all assignments will be available and open (except for the final) by the second week of class.
+You are free to work ahead and complete the course at your own pace ahead of schedule but MUST meet the posted due dates of the assignments.
+As I open the entire course at the beginning and let you work ahead for flexibility, I provide no additional flexibility if you miss deadlines and fall behind.